9 Tips for Pregnancy on a Budget

 Pregnancy Essentials on a Budget

-That said, here are my tips for saving money when you are pregnant.
+That said, here are our tips for saving money when you are pregnant.

-Disclosure, this post may contain affiliate links to products and services I personally use.
+Disclosure, this post may contain affiliate links to products and services we personally use.

 1. Plan Ahead

-Also, plan financially.
-How will you get superannuation while off work?
-Are you eligible for maternity leave?
-And get everything in order to apply immediately for Family Tax Benefit etc if you are eligible.
+Get everything in order to apply immediately for Family Tax Benefit and other options if you are eligible.

 2. Budget For It

-Ultrasounds, medicine e.g if you get gestational diabetes or thyroid problems or your blood work shows deficiencies, you will need to pay for all of these.
+Ultrasounds, medicine e.g. if you get gestational diabetes or thyroid problems or your blood work shows deficiencies, are an extra expense some don’t plan for.

 You may need more time off work than you anticipated due to illness or pregnancy issues so budget for that too.